What is Schengen?

 ❌ Do not pay extra fees

 The cost of a Schengen visa is at present €90 for adults and maximum €45 for children aged 6-12.
-In addition, a service fee may be applied by the Official External Service Provider, which collects applications on behalf of Embassy or Consulate.
-Other intermediaries/travel agencies ask for extra fees, sometimes significant ones.
+There is no visa application fee for children aged 0 to 6.
+In addition, a service fee is applied by the Official External Service Provider, which collects applications on behalf of Embassy or Consulate.
+Other intermediaries ask for extra fees, sometimes significant ones.
 Using their services does not increase your chances of getting a Schengen visa!
 They do not have better access to the Embassies/Consulates.
 You don’t need to pay for these extra fees.
 Using such agencies is at your own risk.

-Do not engage with fraudulent travel agencies which offer you false promises on receiving a Schengen visa against exorbitant additional fees.
+Do not engage with fraudulent travel agencies which offer you false promises of receiving a Schengen visa against exorbitant additional fees.

 ❌ Do not block appointment time-slots that you will not use